Creating Sales Quotas

 If you set quotas that aren’t generally being met, you’ll need to either adjust your expectations or consider giving your sales team better sales tools.
 This can include improved promotional tools such as introductory emails and brochures, access to better customer relationship management (CRM) software, or additional training in product benefits.

-And as you monitor sales against quotas, ask your sales team for their own suggestions on how they can improve their performance.
+As you monitor sales against quotas, ask your sales team for their own suggestions on how they can improve their performance.